kozistr/pytorch_optimizer/docs/index.md

 Correcting the norm of a gradient in each iteration based on the adaptive training history of gradient norm.

+### Cautious optimizer

+Updates only occur when the proposed update direction aligns with the current gradient.

 ## Frequently asked questions

 [here](docs/qa.md)